Connect with us

 The foundation quietly withdrew from pursuing a full host country agreement in April 2025, a tacit acknowledgment that the controversy had become untenable.

-Now, the same script appears to be playing out with the GCA, and the Gates connection is more than coincidental.
 Bill Gates himself co-chaired the Global Commission on Adaptation alongside Ban Ki-moon and Kristalina Georgieva, the managing director of the International Monetary Fund.

-The immunities themselves are breathtaking in scope.
-The GCA’s premises cannot be entered by Kenyan authorities without consent.
-Its archives and documents are inviolable.
 It can import and export goods for official use without paying customs duties.
 Its assets cannot be seized or subjected to any form of administrative or legal process without explicit waiver.

-Consider a hypothetical scenario: The GCA partners with a Kenyan county government on a climate-resilient infrastructure project—perhaps a dam or irrigation system.
+Consider a hypothetical scenario: The GCA partners with a Kenyan county government on a climate-resilient infrastructure project, perhaps a dam or irrigation system.

 The project displaces a farming community or disrupts water access downstream.
-Under normal circumstances, affected citizens could sue for compensation or seek injunctions.

-Or consider the financial arrangements.
+Or consider financial arrangements.

 The GCA works extensively on climate finance mechanisms, including carbon markets and adaptation funds.

-If disputes arise over the terms of these arrangements—if, say, smallholder farmers claim they were misled about carbon credit agreements or that promised payments never materialized—would the GCA’s immunity prevent them from seeking legal remedy?
+If disputes arise over the terms of these arrangements, if smallholder farmers claim they were misled about carbon credit agreements or that promised payments never materialized, would the GCA’s immunity prevent them from seeking legal remedy?
+The Order is silent on these questions.

 President William Ruto hosted The ‪Centre for Global Adaptation‬ officials where the deal was sealed to setup its headquarters in Nairobi.